mchenliu/Capstone_Project_Spotify_Data_Analysis/1_Data_Collection_and_Preparation/README.md

 4. Iterated through the artist list extracted from the data.
 5. Created a new list to store genres fetched for each artist.
 6. Added a new column for genres alongside artist names in the dataset.
+7. Normalized text fields by trimming whitespace and converting all text to lowercase.
+8. Mapped genres names to standardized labels for consistency (e.g., replacing 'mandarin pop' with 'mandopop').
+9. Removed duplicated genre entries for each artist to clean the data.
-7. Saved the updated dataset as a new CSV file.
+10. Saved the updated dataset as a new CSV file.

 ```python
 # find artist genres